Megaemce/AnnoyScript/Passing custom class object to web worker.md

 <br>
 <br>

+[^0]: I learn something for sure, but you know...
+I could spend that time more productive, like watching Adventure Time instead.
 [^1]: Web workers can also pass `Array`, `ArrayBuffer`, `Boolean`, `DataView`, `Date`, `Map`, `Number`, Primitive types, except symbol, `RegExp`, `Set`, `String` and `TypedArray`.
 [^2]: Reference to [Matrix movie](https://www.youtube.com/watch?v=0-JJuHpfN5g&pp=ygUSbWF0cml4IHNheSBieWUgYnll).
 [^3]: Other constrain may be the fact that all objects are copied not shared when used by messages system.
 Sharing data [is possible](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#passing_data_by_transferring_ownership_transferable_objects), but not with the objects.